 Contact center associates can also interact with customers and recognize the customer’s interaction journey as they move between channels (e.g., “I see that you were attempting find additional information about your account on our website.
 How may I assist you?”).
 Simple acknowledgement like this will go a long way in showing customers that you value their time and understand their issues.

-Of course, data is critical for these advancements in service quality to occur.
+Maximizing the use and understanding of data is critical for contact center performance and service quality improvements to occur.
 There are numerous ways that organizations can use customer data to gain deeper insights into customer behaviors and customer sentiment to drive improved outcomes.